Cannabis in Mexico: Decriminalization (2009)

 On 21 August 2009, Mexico decriminalized the possession of small amounts of cannabis and other drugs in order to reduce the illicit drug activity.
 Maximum amounts which could be considered "personal use" were established.
 Under the new law, anyone caught with up to five grams of cannabis will be advised to seek a drug rehabilitation center rather than arrested or fined.
 President Felipe Calderon claimed the change would allow law enforcement to focus on major traffickers rather than minor consumers.
 In practice, minor drug possession was already widely tolerated by police.

 2015 Supreme Court ruling

 In November 2015, the Supreme Court ruled that four individuals from the Mexican Society for Responsible and Tolerant Personal Use (SMART) would be permitted to grow and consume their own cannabis.
-The court voted 4–1 that prohibiting people from growing the drug for personal consumption was unconstitutional as it violated the human right to the free development of one's personality.
+The court voted 4–1 that prohibiting people from growing the plant for personal consumption was unconstitutional as it violated the human right to the free development of one's personality.